Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Sigmoid Scaling Laws for Post-training Performance Boundaries

 \section{Sigmoid Scaling Laws for Post-training Performance Boundaries}

-In this section, we apply the methodology from the previous section to characterize post-training capability boundaries in several settings.
-Each observation is a post-trained model checkpoint paired with the pre-training compute of its base model and an observed benchmark score (see \Cref{sec:setting}).
-We begin with open-weight models from the Open LLM Leaderboard (\Cref{subsec:open-weight}).
-We then use additional slices of the model landscape to probe external validity and robustness of the fitted boundaries.
-Finally, we connect these post-training boundaries to the classical pre-training scaling-law perspective by comparing \emph{official pretrained} base models against the fitted post-training envelope (\Cref{subsec:pretrain-vs-posttrain}).
+We now apply this methodology to characterize post-training capability boundaries, beginning with open-weight models on the Open LLM Leaderboard (\Cref{subsec:open-weight}), then probing external validity, and finally connecting to the classical pre-training scaling-law perspective (\Cref{subsec:pretrain-vs-posttrain}).